-- This is followed by specialised training for your chosen job.
+- This is followed by role-specific training for your chosen job.

 - Some aircrew roles also involve a 10-week training course in leadership and management skills, at RAF Cranwell in Lincolnshire.

-- RAF gunners do an additional 18-week training course at RAF Honington in Suffolk.
+- RAF Regiment Gunners do an additional 18-week training course at RAF Honington in Suffolk.

 - You will continue to do short training during your time in the RAF, to keep you up to date.